inappcoins/inappcoinsSDK/README.md

 Definitions

-InAppItem - information about in-app package
+* InAppItem - information about in-app package
-Name 		- Name of the in-app
+* Name 	- Name of the in-app
-VC value 	- Reward value for the in-app
+* VC value - Reward value for the in-app
-VC name 	- Reward currency type
+* VC name - Reward currency type
-Image 		- Name of the image for URL request
+* Image - Name of the image for URL request
-USD value	 - Price for the in-app in USD
+* USD value- Price for the in-app in USD

-RewardItem - information about accepted payment Invoice ID	-
+RewardItem - information about accepted payment
+* Invoice ID
-VC value	- Reward value for the in-app
+* VC value	- Reward value for the in-app
-VC name 	- Reward currency type
+* VC name 	- Reward currency type
-Hash 		- Hash of the in-app for confirmation
+* Hash 		- Hash of the in-app for confirmation
-Datetime 	- Date and time when the purchase was accepted
+* Datetime 	- Date and time when the purchase was accepted

 InAppCoin - main class you will use
-UDID		- the unique identifier of the gamer that purchased the product App Key	- the identifier of the application (copy from developer section) Secret Key	- the secret key to authenticate the developer (copy from developer section) init()			- initialization of SDK showInappsActivity() 	- show
+* UDID		- the unique identifier of the gamer that purchased the product
+* App Key	- the identifier of the application (copy from developer section)
+* Secret Key	- the secret key to authenticate the developer (copy from developer section)
+* init()			- initialization of SDK
+* showInappsActivity() 	- show

-PurchaseActionListener - listens to 3rd party BTC wallet PurchaseActionListener starts listening when the users is redirected to the BTC Wallet.
+PurchaseActionListener - listens to 3rd party BTC wallet

+PurchaseActionListener starts listening when the users is redirected to the BTC Wallet.

 Please be advised that the PurchaseActionListener is currently under testing.

-userSentPurchase()		- called when user sent BTC userCancelPurchase()	- called when user didn’t send BTC (e.g. cancel wallet application)
+userSentPurchase()		- called when user sent BTC

+userCancelPurchase()	- called when user didn’t send BTC (e.g. cancel wallet application)

-PurchaseStatusListener - listens to InAppCoins server SDK automatically checks the server once in a while and calls one of these methods
+PurchaseStatusListener - listens to InAppCoins server
+* SDK automatically checks the server once in a while and calls one of these methods

-purchaseSuccess()		- called when the server receives and confirms the payment
+* purchaseSuccess()		- called when the server receives and confirms the payment
-				- parameter RewardItem contains information about successful transaction purchaseDidntReceivedYet()	- called when the server has not received any payment purchaseFailure()		- called when the server receives payment with errors (e.g. fake purchase, hash mismatch)
+				- parameter RewardItem contains information about successful transaction
+* purchaseDidntReceivedYet()	- called when the server has not received any payment
+* purchaseFailure()		- called when the server receives payment with errors (e.g. fake purchase, hash mismatch)
 				- parameter errors contains information about each error

 Implementation